-People Who Deleted Their Social Media Share What It’s Like: What signing off for good — or even taking a temporary social media detox — can do for your mental health.
-You can find me talking about my experience deleting social media at the end of the article. =D
+You can find me talking about my experience deleting social media in People Who Deleted Their Social Media Share What It’s Like.
+Stories about what signing off for good — or even taking a temporary social media detox — can do for your mental health.

 That’s all for this week!